lf-lang/reactor-c/README.md

 when invoking `cmake`.
 For example:

 - `cmake .. -DNUMBER_OF_WORKERS=2`
+- `cmake --build .`
+- `sudo make test`

+Note that one of the tests in the multithreaded test suite requires sudo because it changes the scheduling policy and priorities.

 To define/undefine other preprocessor definitions such as `LOG_LEVEL`, pass them as arguments to `cmake` in the same way as with `NUMBER_OF_WORKERS`, using the same